 - “Pondering Along With Ranjan Ghosh and J. Hillis Miller’s Thinking Literature Across Continents (2016)”, a journal article in Interdisciplinary Literary Studies (Penn State University Press), Vol. 20, No. 2, SPECIAL ISSUE: Thinking Literature across Continents (2018), pp. 151–168.
 Written for a special number on a new book by Ranjan Ghosh and J. Hillis Miller, Thinking Literature across Continents (Duke University Press, 2016).
 The issue features 6 invited essay articles from Ghosh and Miller as well as an introduction.
 ISSN 15248429.

 13 April 2018 Invited Speaker, “Languages and Forms of Capital in Balzac and James”, at a conference “Balzac et L’Angleterre” / “Balzac and England”, Maison Française d’Oxford, 12-14 April 2018.
 Invited by dr. Tim Farrant (Fellow and Reader in French) Pembroke College, University of Oxford, Oxford, UK

-Will give a paper as an Invited Speaker on “Languages and ...
+Gave a paper as an Invited Speaker on “Languages and Forms ...

 1 April 2017 Symposium Talk, “Hegel, Shakespeare, and Forms of the World Spirit”, One-Day Event on “Shakespeare and Hegel”, Garrick’s Temple, Hampton, London, UK